 You get access to Amazon Student’s lower membership price for four years or until you graduate.
 When your time is up, your account will roll over into a regular Amazon Prime account at the end of that membership year.
-(You get to keep your student discount for any extra months between when your four years is up and when your membership is up.)
+(You get to keep your student discount for any extra months between when your four years are up and when your membership is up.)

 Additionally, you may need to present one or more of the following forms of documentation.
 Even without an .edu address, you’ll still qualify for Prime Student if you can produce the documentation for your classes.

-- Your student ID (showing the current term or an expiration date).
+- Your student ID (showing the current term or expiration date).
 A student number alone won’t work.

 - Your transcript or class list with your name and the school’s name.
 It must be the current term.

 - Your tuition bill for the current term.
 It must have your name and the school’s name listed.